How are grants given?

 Approaches to treating disease or maintaining health that are not therapeutics as defined by the Institute.
-Examples include exercise, diet, acupuncture, behavioral interventions (yoga, social enrichment, music or dance), foods, diet, dietary or nutritional supplements, and enriched environments.
+Examples include exercise, diet, acupuncture, behavioral interventions (yoga, social enrichment, music or dance), foods, dietary or nutritional supplements, and enriched environments.

 Will funding from the Institute be like funding from other agencies?